 But toughness is just one criteria for flooring in public places; slip ratings are perhaps even more critical.
 Again Xtreme is exceptional, particularly for a lacquered product, achieving ’low’ in both wet and dry conditions.
 And at just 12.7mm thick it is also more suited to abutting stone and ceramic tiles than a thicker plank.

-Havwoods’ Xtreme is available in 4 colours from stock.
+Havwoods’ Xtreme is available in 4 colours from stock and can be used with our Magna raised access flooring system.